stackbit-projects/splendid-petunia-99a9e/content/pages/careers.md

     colors: colors-c
     backgroundWidth: full
     quote: >
-      # "We envision a world where people make products that other people won't,
+      # "We envision a world where people make products that other people won't
-      so that when they need these products, they will have them" &#xA;
+      so that when they need these products, they will have them"
     name: Johnna Doe
     title: Product Marketing Manager at Acme
     backgroundImage: